flamelily-bluescsi/bluescsi/desktop.md

 {% include carousel2.html %}

 This is version (2023.10a) of the BlueSCSI V2 Desktop.
 This has a right angle 50 pin header and molex.
 This is a complete and tested device.
 Please add a 3D print if needed.
+We sell a [molex adpater here.](/molex)

 * Latest PCB revision 2023.10a
 * Right Angle headers